dorkodu/lucid/README.md

 ## About

-Superb is a collection of libraries for an awesome development experience.
+Superb is a collection of libraries for a creative, productive and enjoyable back-end development experience.

 > ##### `WORK IN PROGRESS`
 >